Afro–Puerto Ricans: African influence in Puerto Rican culture

 The first black people in the island came alongside European colonists as workers from Spain and Portugal known as Ladinos.
 During the 1500s, the slaves that Spain imported to Puerto Rico and most of its other colonies, were mainly from the Upper Guinea region.
 However, in the 1600s and 1700s, Spain imported large numbers of slaves from Lower Guinea and the Congo.
-According to various DNA studies, majority of the African ancestry among black and mixed-race Puerto Ricans comes from a number of ethnic groups forcibly brought to Cuba.
-These include the Wolof, Mandinka, Fon-Dahomey, Fang, Bubi, Yoruba, Igbo, and Bakongo.
-Correlating to the modern-day countries of Senegal, Mali, Benin, Equatorial Guinea, Nigeria, and Angola.
+According to various DNA studies, majority of the African ancestry among black and mixed-race Puerto Ricans comes from a number of ethnic groups forcibly brought to the island.
+These include the Wolof, Mandinka, Fon-Dahomey, Fang, Bubi, Yoruba, Igbo, and Bakongo, correlating to the modern-day countries of Senegal, Mali, Benin, Equatorial Guinea, Nigeria, and Angola.
 Slaves came from all parts of the western coast of Africa, from Senegal to Angola.
 The Yoruba and Congolese made the most notable impacts to Puerto Rican culture.
 There's been evidence of intercolonial migration between Puerto Rico and its neighbors during the 1700s and 1800s, which consisted of migration of free blacks and purchases of slaves from neighboring islands.